-There are however many useful facilites for the boater in this area, including four marinas, and a de-restricted stretch of river for waterskiing where the speedy can speed away to their heart's delight.
+There are however many useful facilites for the boater in this area, including four marinas.

 The scenery ranges from beautiful countryside to run down grotty industrial areas, but the intrepid Mariner who makes it is far as Allington can pass via the lock into the non tidal Medway and get as far as Maidstone.